rodrigotamura/go-stack-2019/module04/flux/README.md

 And we will user Axios for API sonsuming [/src/services/api.js](./project/src/services/api.js)

+### JSON-SERVER and React Native

+If you are in a React Native project, running your app on USB and trying to use JSON-SERVER, you need to set Axios's baseURL to yout machine's host IP and run `$ json-server --host <your-ip> server.js -p 3333`

 # Internationalization (i18n)

 Working with listing of products, we can realize that the price is not formatted.